Get Involved

 In the School

-• The Education Diversity Scholars Program (EDS) is a supportive, vibrant community, composed of individuals who are deeply and passionately committed to the School of Education’s mission to promote “democracy, diversity, equity, and justice.”
+• The Education Diversity Scholars Program (EDS) is a supportive, vibrant community composed of individuals who seek to learn how to leverage their skills and knowledge obtained from diverse backgrounds and experiences and who aim to develop equitable educational approaches and practices.
 EDS provides academic and social support through individualized advising and community, financial support, and career exploration by way of various seminars, panels, and workshops related to education and teaching.
-EDS is open to students who are pursuing teacher licensure or majoring in Elementary Education or Leadership and Community Engagement, and who come from underrepresented backgrounds in higher education, including first-generation students, students of color and LGBTQIA students.
-For information on how to become part of the EDS community, contact Joanna Mendy.
+EDS is open to students who are pursuing teacher licensure or are majoring in one of the School of Education's four majors.
+All are welcome to apply!
+The program often attracts students from historically underrepresented backgrounds in higher education, including first-generation students, and anyone passionate about making a transformative difference in classrooms, the education system, and their communities.
+For information on how to become part of the EDS community, contact Ana Contreras

 • Graduate Students of Color Collective (GSOCC) - Our mission is to promote diversity and social justice on campus and create a safe space for the critical discussion of race.
 This group is open to graduate students who are interested in advancing this effort either professionally or personally.

-• The Multicultural Leadership Scholars Program (MLS) supports the development of leaders from diverse backgrounds, experiences, concerns, knowledge, interests, and accomplishments.
-Through coursework, service, and socialization, scholars develop a deep awareness of their own values and belief systems as well as those of others.
+• The Multicultural Leadership Scholars Program (MLS) supports the development of leadership approaches that leverage skills gained from diverse backgrounds, communities, experiences, concerns, and knowledge.
+Through coursework, community-building, and exploration of leadership in applied contexts, scholars develop a deep awareness of their own values and belief systems as well as those of others.
 The program features meaningful relationships with professors and peer mentors, diverse practicum classes, financial support, career exploration and an increased sense of community.
-MLS is open to students of all majors who are interested in exploring leadership, and who come from underrepresented groups in higher education, including first-generation students, students of color and LGBTQIA students.
+MLS is open to students of all majors and all backgrounds, who are interested in exploring leadership from multiple perspectives.
 Learn more about the program.

 • Student Association for Graduate Educators (SAGE) - Our mission is to build community among graduate students in the School of Education.
 New and continuing graduate students volunteer to organize academic and social activities throughout the year.
 SAGE also maintains open communication between faculty and students as well as to and from the University Graduate Student Council.
 For more information contact sage.soe.cu@gmail.com